Zucchini, Mozz & Sun-Dried Tomato Panini

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Toss on a baking sheet with a large drizzle of oil, ½ tsp Italian Seasoning (1 tsp for 4 servings), salt, and pepper.
 (You’ll use more Italian Seasoning later.) • Roast on top rack until browned and tender, 20-25 minutes.

 • While potatoes roast, trim and cut zucchini crosswise into ¼-inch-thick rounds.
-Finely chop parsley.
+Quarter lemon.
 Halve ciabattas.
 Finely chop sun-dried tomatoes.

-• Toss zucchini in a medium bowl with a drizzle of olive oil (large drizzle for 4 servings), half the garlic powder (you’ll use the rest later), ½ tsp Italian Seasoning (1 tsp for 4), salt, and pepper.
+• Toss zucchini in a medium bowl with a drizzle of olive oil (large drizzle for 4 servings), half the garlic powder (be sure to measure; we sent more), ½ tsp Italian Seasoning (1 tsp for 4), salt, and pepper.
 (Use the remaining Italian Seasoning as you like.) • Heat a drizzle of oil in a large pan over medium-high heat.
 Add zucchini in a single layer; cook until golden brown and just tender, 2-4 minutes per side.
 Turn off heat; transfer to a plate.
 Wipe out pan.

-• Meanwhile, in a small bowl, combine mayonnaise, sour cream, parsley, and remaining garlic powder.
+• Meanwhile, in a small bowl, combine mayonnaise, pesto, and a squeeze of lemon juice (a big squeeze for 4 servings).
 Season with salt and pepper.

-• Spread a layer of creamy parsley sauce onto cut sides of ciabattas. • Fill ciabattas with mozzarella, sun-dried tomatoes, and a few slices of zucchini.
+• Spread a layer of pesto mayo onto cut sides of ciabattas. • Fill ciabattas with mozzarella, sun-dried tomatoes, and a few slices of zucchini.
 (You may have some left over—feel free to serve on the side, if you like.)